2000 Illinois's 1st congressional district election

-The 2000 United States House of Representatives election for the 1st district in Illinois took place on November 7, 2000 to elect a representative from Illinois's 1st congressional district for the 107th United States Congress.
+The 2000 United States House of Representatives election for the 1st district in Illinois took place on November 7, 2000, to elect a representative from Illinois's 1st congressional district for the 107th United States Congress.
 Incumbent Democratic Representative Bobby Rush faced a primary challenge from Illinois Senator and future President Barack Obama.
 Rush defeated Obama 61 percent to 30 percent, with other candidates combining for the remaining nine percent.
 Rush later defeated his Republican opponent, Raymond Wardingley, 88 percent to 12 percent, ensuring his reelection.
 Subsequent to this election, Obama was elected to the Senate in 2004, and later elected President in 2008.

 District

 Illinois's 1st congressional district is a minority-majority district.
 At the time of the election, 65 percent of its constituents were African American.
-In redistricting after the 1990 United States Census, the district was extended into the suburbs for the first time in 90 years, but a majority of the districts' residents (70%) lived in Chicago.
+In redistricting after the 1990 United States census, the district was extended into the suburbs for the first time in 90 years, but a majority of the districts' residents (70%) lived in Chicago.
 A strongly Democratic district, only twice since 1966 has a Republican candidate for United States Congress received over 20% of the vote.

 Background

-Rush was involved in the Civil Rights Movement of the 1960s.
+Rush was involved in the civil rights movement of the 1960s.
 He was a member of the Student Nonviolent Coordinating Committee (SNCC) and a former member and founder of the Illinois chapter of the Black Panther Party.
 After coordinating a medical clinic that treated sickle cell anemia, Rush served as an alderman and was first elected to represent Illinois's 1st district in 1992.
 Rush ran for Mayor of Chicago against Richard M. Daley in 1999 and lost, receiving only 28% of the vote, making him appear electorally vulnerable.

 Obama, at age 38, was a lecturer at the University of Chicago and a two-term state Senator.
-Though friends, including Terry Link, his colleague in the Illinois Senate, warned Obama against challenging Rush, as there was no obvious reason to displace him to the voters, Obama ran anyway because of his frustration with what he claimed was Republican obstructionism in the Illinois Legislature and the feeling Rush was representing the district less well than he could.
+Though friends, including Terry Link, his colleague in the Illinois Senate, warned Obama against challenging Rush, as there was no obvious reason to displace him to the voters, Obama ran anyway because of his frustration with what he claimed was Republican obstructionism in the Illinois Legislature and the feeling Rush was representing the district less effectively than Obama could.
 Also challenging Rush were Donne Trotter, a state senator, and George Roby, a police officer.
 Raymond Wardingley, a perennial candidate who worked as a clown, ran unopposed for the Republican nomination.